-Decorate with your chosen candies or sprinkles, and let them set up in the fridge for an hour.
+Decorate your hot chocolate bombs with your chosen candies or sprinkles, and let them set up in the fridge for an hour.

-To use, bring 6oz of milk just to a boil (on the stove or in the microwave) and stir in a pod until it is completely dissolved.
-If you really want to kick up the chocolate, add 2 pods.
+To use one, bring 6oz of milk just to a boil (on the stove or in the microwave) and stir in a bomb until it is completely dissolved.
+If you really want to kick up the chocolate, add 2 bombs!

 Yes, in fact… I see a lot of mugs of steamy, creamy hot chocolate in my future.

 Make sure there’s some in yours, too!

 Hot Chocolate Bombs

 - 2 and ½ cups (425g) chocolate chips semi-sweet, dark, or white

 - 1 14-ounce can (420mL) sweetened condensed milk